Anil AggarwalIntel Fellow, Software and Services Group

 Babayan's awards include the State Prize award for development and implementation of complex equipment for CAD, manufacturing and control of complex electronics in 1974; the Lenin Prize award for development and implementation of multiprocessor computer system Elbrus 2 in 1987; the Order of the Red Banner of Labor in1972; the Order of the October Revolution for design and development of Elbrus 1 computer in1982; and the Medal of Honor for design and development of Elbrus 90micro computer in 2000.
 He has published numerous book and papers on computer architecture.
 He was born December 20, 1933.

-Ajay Bhatt is an Intel Fellow for the Platform Engineering Group and chief platform architect for the PC Client Group at Intel Corporation.
+Ajay Bhatt is an Intel Fellow for the Client Computing Group and chief systems technologist in Client Research and Development at Intel Corporation.
 Currently, Bhatt is leading an architectural effort to transform the PC by working with key internal and external technology partners to develop future platform architectures and technologies.
 He also collaborates with key business and planning groups to position Intel at the forefront of future client platform innovation by setting company- and industry-wide impact strategies.

 Bhatt is an industry-recognized technical expert in the area of Platform Architecture and I/O technologies.
 Bhatt joined Intel in 1990.
 At Intel, he has been the chief architect and co-inventor of broadly adopted technologies such as USB, Accelerated Graphics Port, PCI Express, platform power management architecture and various personal computer enhancements.
 The technologies he has helped developed have had profound impact on the computer industry.
 Bhatt currently holds 32 patents in the area of Platform architecture and I/O technologies several in various stages of filing.